NIGHTMARE06/PlatziBlog/README.md

 # PlatziBlog

-The Platzi web design course challenge
+The Platzi web design course challenge.

+For Leonidas Esteban :D

+You can see the website on: